 3. vision and application

 A student's motivation to do well should be driven by the ability to see the application and relevance of the knowledge they are learning.
 Whether or not a subject seems to have any direct correlation with their future career, there are always key concepts that will either help them better function in society or at their future career.
 I love helping students find take-away concepts from subjects and application in their own lives.

-University of California San Diego - BS, Neuroscience and Physiology
+Undergraduate Degree: University of California-San Diego - Bachelor of Science, Neuroscience and Physiology

-University of Southern California - MS, Global Medicine
+Graduate Degree: University of Southern California - Master of Science, Global Medicine

 SAT Math: 720